 To offer thoughts and prayers is arrogant and conceite: it offers people a get-out clause from taking more direct action; it allows them, perhaps, to feel morally superior from others who don’t offer the same generic, vague response to a national tragedy.
 They can say, “Well, I’ve done something” when, in fact, they’ve done absolutely nothing to offer practical help, merely rubbed our faces in the fact they have a direct connection to the apparent creator of the cosmos.
 They don’t; yet have convinced themselves that offering thoughts and prayers actually does something.

 We elect politicians to fix problems, enact policies, and keep us safe.
 Instead, Americans have elected officials — many of them self-described conservative Christians who also happen to take money from the National Rifle Association — using cries for “thoughts and prayers” as some sort of inoculation against responsibility or action when it comes to gun violence.

 Contrary to NRA propaganda, those countries that are not beset by gun violence — such as Canada, Australia and the United Kingdom — are no less “free” than the United States.
-They’re also significantly less religious, but perhaps that’s a topic for another day, else this article goes on forever.
+They’re also significantly less religious, but perhaps that’s a topic for another day, lest this article goes on forever.

 Jesuit priest James Martin summed it up very clearly: “Jesus prayed.
 But he prays and then he acts.
 We also have to act.”
 For thoughts and prayers, call a Priest or Rabbi.
 For action, badger your politician until they realise that we want more than just words.